Mahmood-Taghavi/Mahmood-Taghavi.github.io/index.md

 # Mahmood Taghavi homepage at GitHub

 I am a biostatistician with interests in statistics, epidemiology, data science, and computer science.
-List of my English scientific publications and reviews are at [my Publons profile](https://publons.com/researcher/1553453/seyed-mahmood-taghavi-shahri/) and general information about me is at [my LinkedIn profile](https://www.linkedin.com/in/mahmood-taghavi-03836940/).
+You can find general information about me at [my LinkedIn profile](https://www.linkedin.com/in/mahmood-taghavi-03836940/) and view the list of my English scientific publications and reviews at [my Publons profile](https://publons.com/researcher/1553453/seyed-mahmood-taghavi-shahri/).
-Hence, this page is dedicated to my programming projects (scientific projects and also assistive technologies that I developed in my spare time).
+Hence, this page is dedicated to my open source projects (scientific projects and also assistive technologies that I developed in my spare time) which are programmed using R, Matlab, Python, and C# dot Net.

 ## Scientific projects